tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 (here is the lake genenral shape ) 标识点位 钓点

+图片 0- fishing 地图 （选位置）

 The left side is the deep water area with mountains sliding into water very sharply, that right side is kinda shallow  full of debris left from submerged rice field.
 Most poeple will pick the left side with deeper open-water and less snags but rocky at the margin, and I barely see anyone fishing on the rice field side.
 But I decided to go from the rice fields, the reasons are:  1.
 Even though it has snags like debris of rotten rice plants,  it doesn't do that much damage comparing to rocky strucuture , considering it is unmanned and unattended.
-When fish got the bite, felt the pain, it is gonna drag the line to whereever it felt safe - which mostly is full of snags or deep water so to say.
+When fish got the bite, felt the pain(I'm not sure it is called pain, I guess "danger" is better here?), it is gonna drag the line to whereever it felt safe - which mostly is full of snags or deep water so to say.
 A rocky structure would be much easier to cut the line due to its sharpness than some softy rotten debris could.
 2. Helicopter or chod rig could help lift up the hook from lake bed and present nicely without being buried in the debris  -  interestinly I have never seen anyone of pole fish use chod rig or sort of before.

 **Depth**: Another key is to select appropriate water depth for fishing spot.
 Often we've heard people saying: "The deeper the better", for deep water could hide big size fish.
 Also some says " You should pick margins - where shallow water meets deeper water - a sharp drop-off or deep channel".
 Some says "in winter/autumn, go for deep, in spring&summer, go for shallow".
 This is just very confusing.
 After talked with some local angler with different level's angling experience, pretty much everyone gives  different opinons - there is just no consensus.
 Here is a quick comparison from what they say: